d3vv3/autofocus/README.md

-# autofocus
+# autofocus-server

 Server for autofocus.

 ### What is autofocus?

-Autofocus server is a fast, light, scalable, photo indexer.
+Autofocus server is a fast, light, scalable photo indexer with automatic face and object recognition.

 ### How are we indexing?